MHDtA-dev/VKFS/README.md

-# VKFS - Vulkan Fast Setup Library
+# VKFS - Vulkan Fast Setup Framework

 ![Logo](logo.PNG)

-## VKFS is a cross-platform C++ library that allows you to quickly create basic Vulkan objects for further work, such as Instance, Physical Device, Device, Command queues, Command buffer and synchronization objects.
+## VKFS is a cross-platform C++ framework that allows you to quickly create basic Vulkan objects for further work, such as Instance, Physical Device, Device, Command queues, Command buffer and synchronization objects.

-Note: The library is currently under development and may contain bugs or some missing functionality.
+Note: The framework is currently under development and may contain bugs or some missing functionality.
 "Hello Triangle" project will be published later.

 ## Brief description of objects: